mcornick/clilol/docs/index.md

 ---
 title: Home
 ---
 __clilol__ is a CLI for the various fun services offered by [omg.lol](https://omg.lol/).
-At present, it supports the statuslog (aka [status.lol](https://status.lol/)) and PURL features, with support for more omg.lol services on the way.
+The services currently supported can be found in [this GitHub issue](https://github.com/mcornick/clilol/issues/6) along with the services that are intended to be supported eventually.

 ![Screenshot](clilol.gif "Screenshot")